If you can’t handle one little arbitrary political abduction at the hands of secret government police, socialism may not be for you.

 We can refer back to #1 to see how much land the government controls, often under the auspices of improving soil and protecting wastelands.

-The government spends about 34% of the GDP every year.
-That is a significant percentage of the economy which the government owns.
+The government spends about 34% of the GDP every year— in 2020 it will be closer to 50%.
+That is a significant percentage of the economy which the government owns or controls.

 Yes, the Communist Manifesto proposes enslaving all those unwilling to work.